1ucket/Workers-Resources-Vehicle-Export/README.md

 - Supports filtering by a specific year.
 (Note: start and end date is chosen randomly within the year, so actual availability may vary a bit)
 - Second script to visualize data per vehicle type, also warns about gaps without available vehicles of a type
 ![road_harvesting](https://github.com/user-attachments/assets/8c454b3c-06b9-41af-bfd5-4362882caf42)
+*Example availability diagram for combine harvesters.
+The skill is displayed on the bars (for cargo vehicles: the capacity)*

 ---